Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-payout-scheme.md

 For more information on Payout Schemes, see the [Payout Schemes in Core Concepts](/pages/guides/core-concepts/#payout-schemes).

-## Prerequisites
+# Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant Security Key`.
 If you don't have one, see the tutorial [Aquiring a Management Bearer Token](#aquire-management-bearer-token).
 - The `rewardId` of one or more Rewards from the Rewards Catalog.
 If you don't have any, see the tutorial [Searching the Rewards Catalog](/pages/tutorials/searching-the-rewards-catalog) first.

-## Create a new Payout Scheme
+# Create a new Payout Scheme
-Using the `Management Bearer Token` aquired in Step 1, we can now create a new Payout Scheme.
+Using the `Management Bearer Token` we can create a new Payout Scheme.

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.